kahalewai/als/als_standard.md

 This gap is not an oversight in either protocol.
 MCP and A2A deliberately delegate transport security to TLS and focus their security specifications on application-layer concerns.
-The consequence is that the infrastructure enforcement layer — the ability to halt a governed session from outside the agent's trust domain — does not exist in either protocol's design space.
+The consequence is that the infrastructure enforcement layer, the ability to halt a governed session from outside the agent's trust domain, does not exist in either protocol's design space.

 This standard defines that infrastructure enforcement layer.